ACastel21/MGT665-Final-assessment-submission/README.md

 The model provides a baseline prediction with interpretable coefficients and is evaluated using MSE.

 ##  Reflection
-This straightforward model is designed for clarity and simplicity.
-Future improvements could involve:
+This supervised model is useful for clarity and simplicity.
+Future improvements of this model could involve:
 - Non-linear models (e.g., tree-based)
 - Feature engineering or socioeconomic factors
 - Deploying as a tool for community health centers